Document Design, How-to Guides, Printing

 H

-Hue – Hue is a color or shade.
-It is an attribute of color for example, red, green, etc. It is dependent on its dominant wavelength and the intensity of light.
+Hue Hue is a color or shade.
+It is an attribute of color, for example, red, green, etc. It depends on its dominant wavelength and the light intensity.

 I